matthias-reis/carda-gatsby/content/articles/2021/08/an-interview-with-queen-of-the-static-opera.md

 ## "I am working on a heavy industrial album and a dance-pop EP."

 **Melody:**  Well, I just got back from a photoshoot with an excellent photographer, so I'm excited about that because he's shot stuff for Quentin Tarantino which is really cool.
-I just started a Twitch show called 808s and Wonderland where I DJ music, and we talk about music, aliens, conspiracies, Hollywood, all sorts of stuff.
-It's on every night at 7 pm PST at [twitch.tv/staticqueen1](https://twitch.tv/staticqueen1/).
+I just started a show called 808s and Wonderland where I DJ music, and we talk about music, aliens, conspiracies, Hollywood, all sorts of stuff.
+It's on every night at 7 pm PST on Twitch[^1].
 I'm helping a friend with a charity to bring music to inmates in prisons and rehabs.
 I'm working on a dance-pop EP, and I also plan to make a heavy industrial album based on a concept I built around Sharon Tate after living pretty close to her grave for a year.

 **Anne:** Wow!
 That's a whole bunch of projects!
 You told me you grew up in a family of entertainers.
 Your father mentored Prince, and you've learned producing, dancing, writing, singing, playing keyboards and guitar while making your first steps.
 How was it like being a child in such a productive environment?
 I can imagine it both: creative and sometimes also exhausting.